abasilio91/DS-wind_production_US/README.md

-- updated at: 2023-05-22 (commit: reorganized the dataframes)
+- updated at: 20023-05-23 (commit: answering all the historical questions)

-Rethought how to present the data and changed the dataframe to melt all the status in one column.
+New historical questions added and answered.

 - updated at: 2023-05-14 (commit: cleaning data and setting the goals)

 # A Statistical study over the wind power prodution in US from 2001-2023